 - Heat an oiled, non-stick wok and add the eggplant and 1/3 cup water.
 Cover and cook, stirring often, until eggplant begins to brown.
 Uncover and add the garlic and ginger and cook for 2 more minutes.

-- Add the vegetable broth to the eggplant along with all remaining ingredients except the tomato, sesame seeds, and reserved tofu.
+- Add the sauce to the eggplant.
 Simmer uncovered until all the eggplant slices are completely cooked–they will be very soft and start to fall apart.
 Add the tofu cubes and tomato and cook until heated through.
-Serve over rice, sprinkled with sesame seeds.
+Serve over rice, sprinkled with sesame seeds if desired.

 Want to check out the other eggplant recipes on this blog?
 There’s a whole section of them!